H3llKa1ser/B00t2R00t/Cloud Penetration Testing/AWS (Amazon Web Services)/Privilege Escalation/EC2 Userdata Privilege Escalation.md

 # AWS EC2 Userdata Privilege Escalation

+## Requirements: Our user/role/policy has permissions to start and stop EC2 instances at will

 ### We can leverage user data to execute commands in the context of root on Linux at launch.
 In the example below we've added commands to create a copy of the root-owned binary /bin/sh and add the setuid bit, allowing us to run the binary as root (example).
 The EC2 instance has to be in a stopped state for us to update the user data.

 ## Steps